goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 # Motivation and architecture
 <!--endTocHeader-->

-Building a system is like building a town.
-First, you start with some basic requirements.
-But, over time, your requirements grow and so does your system.
+Building software is like building a city.
+You __cannot plan everything right from the start__.

+When you build software, you usually __start with some basic requirements__.
+But, over time, your requirements grow and so does your software.

-A monolith architecture is your best option if you are getting started.
+If you are getting started with a project, monolith architecture is your safe bet.
 Monolith is easy to maintain/develop.
 Even though it won't scale very well.

 You can start considering microservices when you need to scale some features independently.

-It is always better to __start with a monolith__ and __refactor to microservices__ later.
+It is usually better to __start with a monolith__ and __migrate to microservices__ later.

-Refactoring is not always easy.
-There are many stories of companies who failed to do so because their code was not modular/testable.
+Migration to microservices is not always easy.
+There are many stories of companies who failed to do so because their code was __not modular/testable__.
 Their growth is now hindered by their technology.

-Some companies invest too much in Kubernetes or other expensive technologies.
+Some companies __invest too much__ in Kubernetes or other expensive technologies.
 They built a great microservices architecture, yet failed to maintain/develop it properly.
 Or even worse, they have great technology but not a great business.
-In the end, they have nothing left because they invest too much in something they don't need.
+In the end, their technologies become their liability.

 So we need a middle ground.
-We need a monolith application that is ready to be deployed as microservices anytime.
+We need a __monolith application__ that is ready to be __deployed as microservices anytime__.

+We design `ZtplAppDirectory` with this consideration.
+With `ZtplAppDirectory` you will have a straightforward development experience like building a simple monolith.
+But at the end, you know that `ZtplAppDirectory` is always ready for microservices.

 Let's see the following scenarios, and see what we can do in each phase: